ropensci-archive/PackageDevelopment/pkgs.md

 compiled to plain text, HTML, or PDF by R as needed.

 -   One can write .Rd files directly.
 A popular alternative is to rely on <pkg>roxygen2</pkg>, which uses special markup in R source files to generate documentation files before a package is built.
 This functionality is provided by `roxygen2::roxygenise()` and underlies `devtools::document()`. roxygen2 eliminates the need to learn *some* of the formatting requirements of an .Rd file at the cost of adding a step to the development process (the need to roxygenise before calling `R CMD build`).
--   <pkg>Rd2roxygen</pkg> can convert existing .Rd files to roxygen source documentation, facilitating the conversion of existing documentation to an roxygen workflow.
+-   <pkg>Rd2roxygen</pkg> can convert existing .Rd files to roxygen source documentation, facilitating the conversion of existing documentation to an roxygen workflow. [roxygen2md](https://github.com/r-pkgs/roxygen2md) (not on CRAN) provides tools for further converting Rd markup within roxygen comments to markdown format (supported by the latest versions of roxygen2).
 -   <pkg>inlinedocs</pkg> and <pkg>documair</pkg> provide further alternative documentation schemes based on source code commenting.
 -   `tools::parse_Rd()` can be used to manipulate the contents of an .Rd file. `tools::checkRd()` is useful for validating an .Rd file.
 Duncan Murdoch's ["Parsing Rd files"](https://developer.r-project.org/parseRd.pdf) tutorial is a useful reference for advanced use of R documentation. <pkg>Rdpack</pkg> provides additional tools for manipulating documentation files.